Length

 Format/Description

-A program that focuses on a Cognitive Behavioural Therapy (CBT) approach to treating anxiety, depression, self-esteem issues, and stress.
-Learn how thinking differently can affect your feelings, and ultimately your mood, for the better.
+An interactive skills-based group that focuses on a Cognitive Behavioural Therapy (CBT) approach to manage anxiety, depression, self-esteem issues, stress and more.
+Learn how thoughts, beliefs, and behaviours are connected to your moods, physical experiences and events in your everyday life.

 Who should attend this group?

-This group is intended for adults (18+) with mild to moderate depression and anxiety.
+This voluntary group is intended for adults (18+) with mild to moderate depression and anxiety.

 Requirements/Expectations